-The Anubis shrine depicts the life-size recumbent figure of a jackal (the god Anubis in his jackal form) resting on top of a small naos shrine, which is mounted on a wooden sledge with four carrying poles.
+The Anubis shrine depicts the life-size recumbent figure of a jackal – the god Anubis in his jackal form – resting atop a small naos shrine, which is mounted on a wooden sledge with four carrying poles.
 The jackal is carved from wood and varnished with black resin.
 In Ancient Egyptian culture, black was the colour associated with the dead and the night and is the colour of the bitumen used in mummification.
 This seems fitting, given the fact that Anubis was the god of mummification and the protector of the dead.

-Jackals became associated with the dead and the afterlife early on in Egyptian history due to the jackals’ penchant for scavenging for corpses and chief embalmers would often wear Anubis masks while they embalmed the bodies of the deceased kings.
+Jackals became associated with the dead and the afterlife early on in Egyptian history due to the jackals’ penchant for scavenging for corpses.
+Chief embalmers would often wear Anubis masks while they embalmed the bodies of the deceased kings.
 Despite its association with death, this statue is a beautiful work of art.
-Its pricked ears, eye brows and eyes are gilded with gold leaf, it wears a gilded collar and scarf around its neck, its claws are made from silver, and its inlaid eyes are made from bright white calcite and shiny black obsidian.
-Who can resist that penetrating gaze?
+Its pricked ears, eye brows, and eyes are gilded with gold leaf.
+The jackal wears a gilded collar and scarf around its neck.
+Its claws are made from silver and its inlaid eyes are made from bright white calcite and shiny black obsidian.
+Who could resist that penetrating gaze?

 A number of small artefacts and personal effects were found inside the chest’s compartments, including a number of blue earthenware amulets, statuettes depicting the gods Thoth and Horus, some jewels, and two wooden figurines.

-** If anyone knows why this stand-alone level was created, please let me know.
-Some claim that the level was created to commemorate the 75th or, according to others, the 100th anniversary of the discovery of Tutankhamun’s tomb but since the tomb was discovered in November 1922, this seems rather unlikely.
-All I know is that The Times Exclusive Level was created to commemorate the fact that The Times was the first newspaper to publish the news of the discovery of Tutankhamun’s tomb.
+** The Times Exclusive Level was created to commemorate the fact that The Times was the first newspaper to publish the news of the discovery of Tutankhamun’s tomb in November 2022.
 In 1972, The Times also sponsored the British Museum’s exhibition Treasures of Tutankhamun, which ran for a period of nine months and is considered to be the museum’s most popular exhibition to date.